 The more interest travelers have in riding trains, the more attention rail receives from both local, and federal government.

 Other developed countries around the world continue to leave the U.S. behind when it comes to rail travel, yes.
 But this could be changing.
 There is a renewed interest in rail here in the Twin Cities, as in the Star Tribune story Twin Cities passenger rail climbs back on track from December of 2016,

 Tim Mayasich, director of the Ramsey County Regional Railroad Authority, said Ramsey County has picked up much of the cost of initial studies but now looks to get help from the Legislature to help make the second train a reality.
 The Minnesota Department of Transportation’s rail office is assembling a request, he said.

-And new POTUS Donald Trump has (somewhat surprisingly) stated that he plans to allocate funds towards expanding high-speed rail.
+And the president has stated plans to allocate funds towards expanding high-speed rail.
 If interest in riding trains continues to rise, and the president comes through on those plans, perhaps we could see new tracks even sooner than anticipated.

 As ridership (and interest) continues to increase, we’ll hopefully see trains on tracks taking passengers, and all their poetry, across the country once again.